 To help you identify your personal financial goals and create a healthy asset allocation to yield the risk/return balance needed to meet those goals, you might want to consider meeting with a financial advisor.

-A fee-only advisor who is a fiduciary—meaning he or she is required to act in your best interest—can also review your investment portfolio on an annual basis to ensure that you are sticking to your financial plan and not letting your emotions govern your investment decisions.
+A fiduciary fee-only advisor, meaning he or she is required to act in your best interest, can also review your investment portfolio on an annual basis to ensure that you are sticking to your financial plan and not letting your emotions govern your investment decisions.

 Other options include so-called robo-advisors, a generally lower-cost option in which a computer algorithm analyzes your investment portfolio and makes suggestions based on the information you provide.